Gilles Robin Northern Rhône, France.

 In 1996 the estate was just 10 ha and nearly all in Crozes-Hermitage.
 Today, it has expanded to 22 ha and includes prime holdings in Hermitage, Cornas, St-Joseph and St-Peray, as well as the original vineyards in Crozes.
 The average age of vines across the estate is now more than 40 years, and this combined with meticulous work in the vineyards brings great concentration and complexity to the finished wines.
 In 2012 Gilles began working with organic viticulture and today the estate is certified organic.

-In the winery, extractions are gentle and slow, often 30 days or more and maturation is in a mix of barriques and demi-muids (< 20% new) for 12 - 24 months.
-In 2019 all the reds were vinified with 100 % whole bunches.
+In the winery, since 2013 Gilles has worked with an optical sorting table for the harvest and extractions are gentle and slow, often 30 days or more and maturation is in a mix of barriques and demi-muids (< 20% new) for 12 - 24 months.
+From 2019 onwards the reds have been vinified with 100 % whole bunches.
+There has also been a notable move towards ageing in larger 500+ 600 litre demi-muids in recent years with large clay amphora notable in the cellar and very few smaller 228 litre barrels in use.
+So the wines show less oak as a result and greater fruit purity helped by the whole bunch fermentations since 2019 vintage.

-100% Syrah from vines planted in 1996, 100% de-stemmed and fermented in stainless steel tanks.
+Made from 100% Syrah from vines planted in the red stony clay soils of Les Chassis peppered with galets roulés (pudding stones) planted in 1996.
 An early drinking style driven by perfumed black raspberry fruit with anise and spice notes lingering long on the fresh and vibrant finish.
-A medium bodied Syrah, that is great all year round.
+A medium bodied Syrah showing the generosity and typicity of the rich red soils it originates from.
+Fresh vibrant and gives great pleasure all year round with very fine tannins and a vibrant medium body making this very easy to drink and appreciate.

 100% Syrah including vines planted in the Saint-Epine lieu-dit, north of Tournon, where the soils are schist and gneiss over granite giving a finer fresher profile than those planted further south on pure granite.
 Vinified with 100% whole-bunches the resulting wine is more Burgundian with striking floral aromatics and super fine tannins.
 Pure joy.